Mariah Carey: 1988–1992: Eponymous debut album, Emotions and MTV Unplugged

-1993–1996: Music Box, Merry Christmas, and Daydream
+1993–1996: Music Box, Merry Christmas and Daydream

+Following years of dating, Carey and Mottola got married on June 5, 1993.
 After Emotions failed to achieve the commercial heights of her debut album, Carey's subsequent release was to be marketed as adult contemporary and pop-friendly.
-Music Box was produced by Carey and Afanasieff, and began a songwriting partnership that would extend until 1997's Butterfly.
+Music Box was produced by Carey and Afanasieff, and it began a songwriting partnership that would extend until 1997's Butterfly.
 The album was released on August 31, 1993, to mixed reviews from music critics.
 Carey's songwriting was derided as clichéd and her vocal performances were described as less emotive and lazier in their delivery.
-In his review of the album, AllMusic's Ron Wynn concluded: "sometimes excessive spirit is preferable to an absence of passion."
+In his review of the album, AllMusic's Ron Wynn concluded: "sometimes excessive spirit is preferable to an absence of passion".
 In promotion of the album, Carey embarked on her debut tour, a six-date concert series, the Music Box Tour.
-Music Boxs second single, "Hero", became Carey's eighth chart-topper in the United States and has been recognized as her signature song.
-Her cover of Badfinger's "Without You" was a commercial breakthrough in Europe, becoming her first number-one single in Germany, Sweden and the United Kingdom.
-Music Box remains Carey's best-seller and one of the best-selling albums of all time, with worldwide sales of over 28 million copies.
+Music Box's first and second singles, "Dreamlover" and "Hero", became Carey's seventh and eighth chart-toppers in the United States, while her cover of Badfinger's "Without You" became her first number-one single in Germany, Sweden and the United Kingdom.
+Music Box remains Carey's best-seller and one of the best-selling albums, with worldwide sales of over 28 million copies.

-In mid-1994, Carey recorded and released a duet with Luther Vandross; a cover of Lionel Richie and Diana Ross's "Endless Love".
-Merry Christmas, released on November 1, 1994, became the best-selling Christmas album of all time, with global sales of over 15 million copies.
+In mid-1994, Carey and Luther Vandross recorded and released a cover of Lionel Richie and Diana Ross's "Endless Love".
+Merry Christmas, released on November 1, 1994, became the best-selling Christmas album, with global sales of over 15 million copies.
 The lead single, "All I Want for Christmas Is You", became a holiday standard and continues to surge in popularity each holiday season.
-By October 2017, it had become the 11th-bestselling single in modern music.
-In 2019, 25 years after the song's release, it finally peaked at number-one on the Billboard Hot 100 for the first time, and it continued to do so every December since, becoming the first song in history to hold the top position in more than two different chart years, as well as the longest-running holiday number-one song (eight weeks).
-Additionally, it is the longest running number-one song on the Billboard Holiday 100, spending 44 cumulative weeks, of the chart's 49 total weeks since the list launched in 2011.
+By October 2017, it had become the 11th best-selling single in history with over 16 million copies sold worldwide.